Author Guidelines

 Authors must run a complete spelling and grammatical check before submission (e.g., using (free) online tools such as Grammarly).
 Seismica has no preference for British vs American spellings, as long as manuscripts are self-consistent throughout.
 If the level of writing in a submission is such that it cannot be understood by the editor, then the editor at their discretion may return to the authors for correction before the manuscript is sent out for peer review.

 Figures and tables: Figures should be sized so that their text is readable at either full or half A4 page width (i.e., 180 or 86 mm width).
 The maximum figure height is 200 mm.
 Authors should provide figures at a minimum of 300 dpi resolution.
 Figures with multiple parts must be combined in a single file that conforms to the figure size limits.
 Since Seismica is relying on volunteers from the community to typeset articles, any table that is included in Supplementary Material instead of in the main text will be greatly appreciated; if tables are included in the main text, production of an accepted article will take longer.
 However, tables can also be created in Word's table environment and embedded in the manuscript or uploaded as a separate document (e.g., .xls file).
 Figures do not need to be uploaded as separate, publication-ready files until the manuscript has been accepted.
 Color palettes used in figures should be perceptually-uniform when possible and color-vision-deficiency (CVD) friendly (see Crameri et al., 2020, Nat.
 Comms. for further details over these issues).
 Revisions may be requested to figures based on choice of colormaps.
-Seismica recommends using the perceptually uniform and CVD-friendly Scientific Colour Maps package .
+Seismica recommends using the perceptually uniform and CVD-friendly Scientific Colour Maps package.
+Coblis is a useful tool for checking colormap accessibility.

 Suggesting potential reviewers.
 The authors should suggest potential peer reviewers in the Comments to Editor box in the online submission form (see the Peer Review section below for more details).
 Authors should suggest recommended reviewers in the relevant subject area.
 Where a submission focuses on a specific geographical location, we recommend that the authors offer at least one reviewer based in that region (assuming that the reviewer has a reasonable degree of expertise in the subject area).
 This effort ensures a broader diversity of reviewers and increases the impact of the scientific work.
-Authors are invited to list reviewers who should not be contacted due to conflicts of interest, or other concerns.
+Authors may list reviewers who should not be contacted due to conflicts of interest, or other concerns.
 Authors can help the journal improve the diversity of Seismica's reviewer pool by including women, early career scientists, and members of other underrepresented groups in their lists of suggested reviewers.

+Submitting a manuscript for double-anonymous review.
 Research has shown that double-anonymous review may decrease reviewer bias which preferentially impacts authors from under-represented groups and early career authors.
 However, some work has suggested that reviewers may be biased against authors due to their selection of double-anonymous review mode.
 Seismica's authors and reviewers are asked to be aware of this potential for bias and consider selecting double-anonymous review as a means to familiarize the research community with the potential positive benefits of this review mode.
-At the author's request, manuscripts can instead be subjected to anonymous (i.e., double-anonymous) peer review (see Submission and formatting checklist for details).
-Moreover, the reviewers can decide whether or not to reveal their identity in their review.).
+At the author's request, manuscripts can instead be subjected to fully anonymous (i.e., double-anonymous) peer review, where author identities are not shared with reviewers.
+Reviewers can always choose whether or not to reveal their identity in their review.

 Authors may request double-anonymous review in the "Comments to the Editor" during submission.
 Note that remaining completely anonymous may not be possible since authors may be publicly linked to datasets they collected or may have previously presented preliminary work at conferences with published abstracts.
 For double-anonymous review, it is the authors' responsibility to anonymize their submitted manuscript file to the best of their ability; identifying data will be collected during manuscript submission but will not be passed on to reviewers with the manuscript file.
 The submitted manuscript PDF should not include author names and affiliations, an author contributions statement, identifiable details within a data and code availability statement, or acknowledgements.
 However, a statement on data/code availability should be included in a cover letter or Comments to the Editor.
 Identifying information may be used by the editors to confirm that the work is in compliance with Seismica's policies on open data, but will not be shared with reviewers.
 If the article is accepted, author names and affiliations, author contributions, a complete data and code availability statement, and acknowledgements are required in the post-acceptance formatted files submitted for typesetting.
 If authors choose to use the Seismica LaTeX submission template, it has an "anonymous" option which will produce a pdf without author names, affiliations, and contributions.

-• outside the scope of the journal (see Scope),
+• outside the scope of the journal (see Scope)

-• not original (see Originality);
+• not original (see Ethical Guidelines on originality)

-• written with grammatical or other errors sufficiently severe as to prevent meaningful scientific review;
+• written with grammatical or other errors sufficiently severe as to prevent meaningful scientific review

-• non-compliance with data requirements;
+• non-compliance with data requirements

-• or otherwise inappropriate.
+• otherwise inappropriate

 If a paper is rejected without external review as per the reasons above, it is Seismica's policy to provide clear reasons for this decision and constructive guidance on whether additional modifications could potentially improve the paper to the expected standard of a submitted manuscript.
 Guidance may also be given on whether the manuscript may be re-submitted as, or directly changed to, a different publication type (see Publication types).

-Seismica offers a double anonymous peer review option.
+Seismica uses a transparent peer-review system, where we publish the full editorial decisions, reviewer comments to the authors, and author rebuttal letters.
+Referees will be anonymous if the referees have not confirmed they would like to be identified to the authors.
+Seismica also offers a double anonymous peer review option.
 Authors who choose this option at submission will be given the same respectful consideration and will remain anonymous to the referees throughout the consideration process.
-The authors are responsible for anonymizing their manuscript accordingly (see the Submission and formatting checklist).
+The authors are responsible for anonymizing their manuscript accordingly (see manuscript submission).
 This peer review mode can be chosen by notifying the Handling Editor in the 'Comments to the Editor' box of the submission system.

 Seismica aims to maintain communication between editors and authors throughout the publication process.
 This includes progress updates, explanation of any delays, and explanation and guidance around all decisions made about the paper.
 Editors aim to return a first decision within eight weeks after submission.